franleplant/reform/README.md

 > **Keywords:** form state, formState, isValid, access to all controls

 You can use this object to access all the controls in the form.
-You use typically use it to prevent the form from being submited if it's invalid and to update your Form Component error state.
+You use typically use it to prevent the form from being submitted if it's invalid and to update your Form Component error state.